camaro-67/mustache/mustache_render/README.md

-load both file with localost
+load both file with localhost or in vanilla